|4,001 Letters for Amazon Kindle||See 4,001 Business, Sales & Personal Letters|

-Robert Stevens and Dr. Melvin Luthy founded WriteExpress Corporation in December of 1994.
-Their partnership began in 1989 when they created a Rhyming Dictionary in cooperation with WordPerfect Corporation.
+Robert Stevens and Dr. Melvin Luthy founded WriteExpress in December of 1994.
+Their partnership began in 1989 when they created a Rhyming Dictionary in cooperation with WordPerfect.
 Luthy, a professor of linguistics and former chair of the Brigham Young University linguistics department, built the phonetic database and Stevens programmed the software.
 Later, Luthy and Stevens worked on their second project—to take the WordPerfect Rhyming Dictionary and transform it into the Novell GroupWise Telephone Access Server (TAS) Text-To-Speech Exceptions Dictionary.

 The sheer volume of writing that these projects demanded brought to light a common problem that would-be writers face daily—writers' block.
 How does a non writer write something well?
 No tool existed to help amateur writers sound like experts.
 Word processing, beyond providing a thesaurus, had never addressed the problem of a blank screen.
 From that point, Luthy and Stevens began brainstorming how they could boost writers' confidence.

 By 1995, they had settled on an idea to create the ultimate writing tool.
 They hired more than thirty editors to write the database.
 Some of the editors were part-time faculty in the BYU English department.
 Others were free-lance editors or English MA graduates from Brigham Young University.

 Ron Millet, the father of full-text searching and indexing and principal author of Novell's patented QuickFinder search engine, willingly integrated his brainchild.